charbelias24/3dMapSLAM/README.md

 Note: In `build_ros.sh`, you may have to change the path of Python3 paths (`PYTHON_EXECUTABLE`, `PYTHON_INCLUDE_DIR`, `PYTHON_LIBRARY`) mentioned in the article [How to setup ROS with Python3](https://medium.com/@beta_b0t/how-to-setup-ros-with-python-3-44a69ca36674)
 ## 4. How to run
-To run the software:
+To run the software, you need to run `roscore` (optional) and 2 different bash files:
-1. Run `roscore` in one terminal
+1. Run `roscore` in one terminal (optional)
-2. In another terminal
+2. In another terminal, execute the `slam_rgbd_zed_ros.sh` file.
+This executes a ROS launch file `slam_rgbd_zed.launch` with different parameters depending on the ZED camera model.
+This ROS launch files runs the ROS Nodes: ORB-SLAM3, ImageSegmentation, OctoMap, Transformations, and RVIZ.
 ```
 chmod +x slam_rgbd_zed_ros.sh
 ./slam_rgbd_zed_ros.sh zed